What Kind of Cables Do I Have?

 Observe the center pin located inside the connector.
 As you can see in the photo, this center conductor must ever so slightly extend beyond the rim of the collar.
 If it is too short, or bent to the side, it will not make a good connection – it will need to be straightened with a pair of needle-nose pliers.
 Otherwise, the connector or the whole cable will need to be replaced.

 The connector must be crimped onto the cable snuggly.
 The collar may turn freely, but make sure the body of the connector doesn’t twist or feel loose against the cable.
-A coaxial cable will loose its integrity with poor connectors.
-See Intermittent Wired Signal - Senario 1.
+A coaxial cable looses its integrity when its connectors are faulty.
+See Intermittent TV Signal - Senario 4.

 What is a Fiber Optic Cable?